Robust control and optimal Rydberg states for neutral atom two-qubit gates: Calculation of polarizabilities and lifetimes

 The lifetime due to spontaneous emission of state $a$ is then $\tau_a^{sp} = (\Gamma_a^{sp})^{-1}$.
 Given that the $^3\mathrm{S}_1$ state is effectively unperturbed, it is worth asking whether QDT (the 'single-channel' equivalent of MQDT) can be used.
 Further, the states that the $^3\mathrm{S}_1$ state decays to -- the $^3\mathrm{P}_{0,1,2}$ states -- are still perturbed, but lack enough experimental data to carry out a full MQDT analysis \cite{Vaillant_2014}.
 We argue that a QDT approach in this case provides a lower bound on the total lifetimes.
 This is because of three reasons.
 Firstly, quenching of the lifetimes for divalent atoms arises due to significant radial matrix elements between the doubly-excited states -- as the $^3\mathrm{S}_1$ states do not have these states mixed in, such contributions to the width are negligible.
 Secondly, the single-excitation wavefunctions can be calculated -- as for Rubidium in \cite{Vaillant_2014}, to excellent agreement with experimental lifetimes -- with QDT.
 Thirdly, $R_{b, a}$ between a doubly-excited state (mixed in the $^3\mathrm{P}_{0,1,2}$ state) and the singly-excited states is zero.
-Thus, we use QDT to obtain the lower bounds on the lifetimes in Fig.~\ref{appendix1}-- further studies would have to involve both theory and experiment to obtain MQDT characterisations of the $^3\mathrm{S}_1$ state lifetimes.
+Thus, we use QDT to obtain the lower bounds on the lifetimes in Fig.~\ref{appendix1}-- further studies would have to involve both theory and experiment to obtain MQDT characterizations of the $^3\mathrm{S}_1$ state lifetimes.

-In Fig.~\ref{appendixpolarizability} we diagonalise the Hamiltonian in the presence of electric fields, to obtain the DC Stark shifts and corresponding polarisabilities for the $5\mathrm{s}n\mathrm{s} ^3\mathrm{S}_1$ Rydberg series.
-For the considered ranges, we find excellent agreement to models of scalar polarisability -- that is,
+In neutral atom experiments in the NISQ era, stray electric fields are often caused by charges on the glass cell \cite{PhysRevLett.121.123603, PhysRevLett.128.033201}.
+In Fig.~\ref{appendixpolarizability} we diagonalize the Hamiltonian in the presence of electric fields, to obtain the DC Stark shifts and corresponding polarizabilities for the $5\mathrm{s}n\mathrm{s} ^3\mathrm{S}_1$ Rydberg series.
+For the considered range of electric fields, we find excellent agreement to models of scalar polarizability -- that is,